-You should also be aware that you have to pay for COBRA coverage even if you do not receive a monthly statement.
+You should also be aware that it is your responsibility to pay for COBRA coverage even if you do not receive a monthly statement.

-Although they don't have to do so, some employers may subsidize or pay the entire cost of health coverage, including COBRA coverage, for terminating employees and their families as part of a severance agreement.
-If you do receive this type of severance benefit, talk to your plan administrator about how this would impact your COBRA coverage or your special enrollment rights.
+Although they are not required to do so, some employers may subsidize or pay the entire cost of health coverage, including COBRA coverage, for terminating employees and their families as part of a severance agreement.
+If you do receive this type of severance benefit, talk to your plan administrator about how this would impact your COBRA coverage and/or your special enrollment rights.